 In order to obtain a statistically principled, computationally efficient, and practical algorithm for community detection, we will consider a spectral clustering procedure.
-General spectral clustering approaches for one network typically proceed in a standard manner: first, using a few leading eigenvectors of the adjacency matrix (or related quantities, such as the graph Laplacian), obtain individual vertex representations by considering the rows of the matrices; we will refer to this first step as obtaining an \emph{embedding}.
-Then, the communities are estimated by clustering the rows of this matrix using a clustering algorithm such as $K$-means or $K$-medians.
+General spectral clustering approaches for one network typically proceed as follows: first, using a few leading eigenvectors of the adjacency matrix (or related quantities, such as the graph Laplacian), obtain individual vertex representations by considering the rows of the matrices; we will refer to this first step as obtaining an \emph{embedding}.
+Then, the communities are estimated by clustering the rows of this matrix using a clustering algorithm.

 For multilayer networks with shared community structure, the general procedure is similar, only now the requirement is to use all of the networks to obtain individual vertex representations in a low-dimensional space.
 For the multilayer stochastic blockmodel, a typical approach is to simply consider a few leading eigenvectors of the average adjacency matrix $\bar \bA = \frac{1}{L} \sum_{l} \bA\l$ \citep{tang2009clustering,han_consistent_2015}.
 However, as discussed in e.g. \citet{paul_spectral_2020,lei_bias-adjusted_2022}, this procedure is only guaranteed to work when there is certain level of homogeneity in the block connectivity matrices, and it can fail if the $\mathbf{B}\l$ matrices are different. \citet{lei_bias-adjusted_2022} proposed to rectify this by considering a bias-corrected version of the sum of the squared adjacency matrices.
 Alternatively, one can look at an embedding obtained by aggregating the projections onto the principal subspaces of each graph \citep{paul_spectral_2020,arroyo_inference_2021}.
 In these situations, the population probability matrices $\{\bP\l\}$ share a common singular subspace, and running the relevant algorithm on those reveals the community memberships.
-Unfortunately, this is not the case in the setting considered herein, but with some modification, a certain matrix can be shown to have a left singular subspace that reveals the community memberships.
+Unfortunately, this is not the case in the model considered herein, but with some modification, a certain matrix can be shown to have a left singular subspace that reveals the community memberships.